vdoukadoukopoulou/birbs/README.md

 power | `sleep`, `on`
 record | `off`, `on`

-Check out the [API](https://github.com/joshvillbrandt/goprohero/blob/master/docs/API.md) for the complete command list.
+Check out the [API](https://github.com/joshvillbrandt/goprohero/blob/master/docs/API.md) for the complete command list with more set up options.